charliecalvert/CloudNotes/Isit320/Week07.md

 	- The character to rest (briefly, till he feels better!)
 	- The village to sleep (just for awhile)
 	- Grunt

+I've updated [JsObjects/JavaScript/Games/CharacterCreate01](https://github.com/charliecalvert/JsObjects/tree/master/JavaScript/Games/CharacterCreate01).
+It now contains a button, and when you click it, there is a mock encounter between a Hero and a Tower.
+The point of the demo is to show how you can create similar simulations outside the context of the game.